wenyu1009/PGANet/README.md

 ### 2.1 Environment
-pytorch, pytorch_ignite==0.1.2, yacs
+PyTorch, pytorch_ignite==0.1.2, yacs, and soon.

 ### 2.2 Dataset

 Create a directory to store reid datasets under this repo or outside this repo.
-Remember to set your path to the root of the dataset in `config/defaults.py` for all training and testing or set in every single config file in `configs/` or set in every single command.
+Remember to set your path to the root of the dataset in `config/defaults.py` for all training and testing or set it in every config file in `configs/` or in every single command.

 You can create a directory to store reid datasets under this repo via